Pop quiz time!

 In this article, you’ll learn how to create quality leads for your business-to-business company and master the skill of lead generation (demand generation)… so you can take your business to the next level.

 First, consider this chart from Content Marketing Institute.
-It shows that you must ensure a content plan and relevant strategy.
+It shows that you must ensure an intelligent content plan and relevant marketing strategy.

 “B2B marketers who have a documented content strategy are fare more likely to consider themselves effective”:

-Review your content marketing strategy and make sure you have one.
-It will impact all the steps below, and make the job much easier.
+Get productive, and review your content marketing strategy and make sure you put one in place.
+It will positively impact all the steps below and make the job much easier.

-Just think how your business life would change if you had a steady stream of customers …ready, willing and able to buy from you, and lining up to give you their time & money.
+Just think how your business life would change if you had a steady stream of customers or clients …ready, willing and able to buy from you, and lining up to give you their time & money?